cognisant/Docs.DevelopmentProcess/README.md

 On the first Monday of a sprint, at 10 am, the sprint begins with a kick-off meeting.

+During the sprint kick-off meeting the team decides what will be worked on during the sprint.

+##### User Stories

-During this meeting the team engages in the following activities to prepare for the sprint:
+During this meeting the team engages in the following activities to prepare which user stories will be worked on during the sprint:

 - For any stories partially complete at the end of the previous sprint, the remaining work should be discussed and [estimated](#estimating-effort).
   - Partially complete stories are not guaranteed to be included in the next sprint, a change in business priority may require a different set of stories to be worked on.